HippoEug/HackTheBox/Machines (Easy)/Arctic.md

 After setting a `multi/handler` to listen for the meterpreter connection, we run our meterpreter payload, and got a meterpreter shell successfully.
 Since `getsystem` did not work, we use `recon/local_exploit_sugester` to find exploits to privilege escalate.

 Trying `ms10_092_schelevator` worked, we got system rights and the system flag.

+### 10. Attacking Machine by Uploading Payload Attempt 3: fck_editor Exploit (Manual)
+Running a custom script to take advantage of the `ColdFusion 8.0.1 Arbitrary File Upload and Execute` exploit, we successfully uploaded a `.jsp` reverse shell payload at `http://10.129.127.126:8500/userfiles/file/exploit.jsp`.
+After starting a nc listener and executing the payload, we got a regular shell successfully.

 # Attack
 ## 1. NMAP